 tragedy of a Great Lakes sea wreck hanging over their heads.The son and his wife also have problems with

 riveting characterizations writ large.It also seems evident to me that my attraction to this story that the father son conflict is generational.

 Safe From The Sea obviously also clicks for me because as a

-nature loving Minnesotan our Greatest Great Lake and northern forests are close
+nature loving Minnesotan our Greatest Great Lake and our northern Pine forests are close